 Content mills get a bad name but don’t confuse them with puppy mills.
 Yes, the pay is low sometimes but it’s a great place to start your freelance writing careers.
 It’s how I got started freelance writing as a beginner and I’m grateful for the opportunity.

-While they aren’t great for building your portfolio they can help you start making money online.
+While content mills aren’t great for building your portfolio, they can help you start making money online.
 The more experience, the more income, and the more seasoned you can become a freelance writer.

 Plus, it gives you a great idea of how the entire cycle of freelance writing works.
 You can learn about different writing niches, how to research, and learning how to manage your time for deadlines.